coredataengineers/CDE-BOOTCAMP/12_apache_kafka/07-Consumer-and-Configurations.md

 * After processing each message, it can commit the offset, meaning “*I’ve read this message; move to the next.*”

 If a consumer crashes and restarts, it resumes reading from the last committed offset, not from the beginning.

+## Consumer Configurations (Key Settings)

+Here are the most important configuration properties you’ll use with Kafka consumers 👇

+### 1. bootstrap.servers

+* The Kafka brokers your consumer connects to.
+* Example: `localhost:9092` or `broker1:9092`,`broker2:9092`

+### 2. group.id

+* Consumers belong to consumer groups (more on that later).
+* The `group.id` identifies which group the consumer belongs to.
+* All consumers in the same group share the work.
+Kafka makes sure each partition is read by only one consumer in the group.